swt30/thesis/chapters/01-introduction/01-introduction.md

 This was possible because the exoplanets in question orbit the millisecond pulsar PSR1257+12.
 The precise period of pulsars means that the gravitational effect of a planet is measurable, even for planets down to $0.1 M_⊕$.
 "Timing" can also be used in another sense: if a transiting exoplanet is known, variations in its time of transit can indicate an unseen planet elsewhere in the system.
-Timing methods give information on masses but little else.
+Pulsar timing can be used to place a lower limit on the planet's mass and estimate the semi-major axis of its orbit.
+Transit timing variations provide the $M \sin i$ of the planet but little else.

 ![
   Microlensing can be used to find planets.